Roasted Papaya With Brown Sugar

 4

-If you're looking for a unique take on papaya recipes, try roasting the fruit in the oven.
-First, brown sugar and ginger are sprinkled on top of the papaya to deepen its delightful flavor.
-The fruit is then roasted at a high temperature to bring out its natural sugars, making way for a delicious caramelized syrup and jammy texture.
-To balance the sweetness, the dish is served with a pinch of cayenne and freshly squeezed lime juice.
+If you're looking for a easy yet different papaya recipe, try roasting the fruit in the oven.
+First, brown sugar and ginger are sprinkled on top of the papaya halves to deepen their delightful flavor.
+The fruit is then roasted at a high temperature to bring out its natural sugars, and creating a delicious caramelized syrup and jammy texture.
+To balance the sweetness, the dish is served with a pinch of cayenne and a little freshly squeezed lime juice.

 We like to use Solo papayas for their petite size, which makes for perfect portions.
-If you use larger Mexican papayas instead, we recommend quartering them instead of halving.
+If you use larger Mexican papayas, we recommend quartering them instead of halving.

 How to Cut Papaya